nehalineogi/azure-cross-solution-network-architectures/apim/README-troubleshooting.md

    Review CORS polciy setting.

 ```
 Since the browser initiates the request, it requires Cross-Origin Resource Sharing (CORS) enabled on the server.
-Learn more
+Learn more.

 ```
 ![CORS policy](images/common/cors.png)